keras-team/keras-io/templates/getting_started/faq.md

 `ParameterServerStrategy` or `MultiWorkerMirroredStrategy` as your distribution strategy.

 Importantly, you should:

-- Make sure your dataset is so configured that all workers in the cluster are able to efficiently pull data from it (e.g. if your cluster in on GCP, it's a good idea to host your data on GCS).
+- Make sure your dataset is so configured that all workers in the cluster are able to efficiently pull data from it (e.g. if your cluster is running on Google Cloud, it's a good idea to host your data on Google Cloud Storage).
-- Make sure your training is fault-tolerant (e.g. by configuring a `BackupAndRestore` callback).
+- Make sure your training is fault-tolerant
+(e.g. by configuring a `keras.callbacks.BackupAndRestore` callback).

-This answer provides a couple of snippets for the basic flow.
+Below, we provide a couple of code snippets that cover the basic workflow.
 For more information about CPU/GPU multi-worker training, see
 [Multi-GPU and distributed training](/guides/distributed_training/); for TPU training, see [How can I train a Keras model on TPU?](#how-can-i-train-a-keras-model-on-tpu).